 Barclays Credit Union Programme

-This programme encourages the development of key skills and operational practices to promote growth and improvements in key areas such as risk, governance, marketing, operations and financial guidance of members through a bespoke plan of support.
-It is being delivered through a number of expert delivery partners: Toynbee Hall and local facilitators through ACE Credit Union Services and UKCreditUnions Ltd, with support from Barclays colleagues.
-The programme will fund a team of specialists who will work with participating credit unions to develop and deliver tailored training and support that will help make a sustainable impact to the participating credit unions.
+This programme supports credit union board members, staff and volunteers to develop the key skills and operational practices required to promote growth and improvements in priority areas such as risk, governance, marketing, operations and financial guidance for members through a bespoke plan of support.
+It is delivered through a number of expert delivery partners: Toynbee Hall and ACE Credit Union Services and UKCreditUnions Ltd, with support from Barclays colleagues.
+The team of specialist trainers and consultants work with participating credit unions to develop and deliver tailored training and support that will help make a sustainable impact to the participating credit unions.

 Brighton and Hove city council

 We are supporting Brighton and Hove’s Moneyworks partnership to integrate and deliver a city-wide financial inclusion strategy.
 This includes supporting the delivery partnership, commissioned by the Council, to test out a new model for integrating financial inclusion work into the city’s community learning hubs.

 Digital Tools for Financial Health

 With generous support from Visa, our Community Money Mentors are working with Visa Europe Collab and Monitise, a technology company providing innovations in banking apps, to identify and co-create a digital tool to address financial health needs within the local community.

 Toynbee Hall and Quaker Social Action are working in partnership on the development of a new digital tool which will help individuals to take control of their finances and build their confidence in organising and managing their finances.
 The tool will be designed specifically for those who may be prefer to manage their finances primarily in cash or those who may be excluded from banking services entirely.